Allen proud of 'character' after edging out Trump

 Last updated on .From the section Snooker

-Mark Allen says edging out a resurgent Judd Trump in a final-frame decider in the World Grand Prix final showed his "strength and character".
+Mark Allen says edging out a resurgent Judd Trump in a dramatic deciding frame in the World Grand Prix final showed his "strength and character".

 Allen led 7-2 before Masters champion Trump won six out of the next seven frames to level the final at 8-8.